rakeshch/Cpp-Route-Planning-Project/README.md

 ```
 ## Project Code Overview

-This diagram shows the overall class structure for the project.
+This diagram shows the overall code structure for the project.

 <img src="code_structure.png" width="704" height="359" />